ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Allows the user to enter their username and submit.
 1. Validates that the username belongs to an on-boarded Registration Officer or Supervisor on that client.
-1. Generate and send an OTP by SMS to the user’s registered mobile number.
+1. The system generates and sends an OTP by SMS to the user’s registered mobile number.
 Use the template defined in Admin for the OTP message.
-1. Allow the user to enter the OTP and submit.
+1. Allows the user to enter the OTP and submit.
-   * Alternatively, allow the user to change entered username.
+   * Alternatively, allows the user to change entered username.
-   * Alternatively, allow the user to request for resending the OTP.
+   * Alternatively, allows the user to request for resending the OTP.
-5. Validates that the OTP submitted matches the one that was generated and is submitted within its validity period.
+5. Validates that the OTP submitted matches with the one that was generated and is submitted within its validity period.
 6. Validates that the user is not blacklisted.
 The blacklisted user details will be fetched from the server during sync.
 7. Validates that the user has a role of Registration Officer or Supervisor.
-8. On successful validation of all conditions above, display the logged in screen to the user
+8. On successful validation of all conditions above, displays the logged in screen to the user

 #### D. Restrict access to each MOSIP feature to authorized users. [**[↑]**](#table-of-content)

 In MOSIP system, a user can have multiple role.
 When a user is registered on admin portal, the system allows user to assign multiple roles.

-When a logged in user tries to access a feature on the registration client the system determines if the requested feature is accessible to the role(s) mapped to the user.
+When a logged in user tries to access a feature on the registration client, the system determines if the requested feature is accessible to the role(s) mapped to the user.
 1. If yes, permits the user to access the requested feature.
 1. If no, displays an error message or hide the link to the feature as applicable.
-The UX design will drive whether to hide a link or display an error on click of the link.
+The UX design will drive whether to hide a link or display an error by clicking the link.
 1. Both registration officers and supervisors can access the following features.
 The role to rights mapping is configurable at a country level.
 The list given below corresponds to the default configuration.
    * Login
    * On-board users